Welcome to the APPG on HIV & AIDS

 There are almost 37 million people in the world living with HIV, the majority of whom still cannot get access to life-saving treatment.
 Here in the UK there are over 100,000 people living with HIV, thousands of whom are still undiagnosed.
 Until they know about their infection, they too cannot benefit from treatment.

 HIV is not yesterday's story.
-It is with us today in Britian and affecting families all over the world.
+It is with us today in Britain and affecting families all over the world.
 We believe that as parliamentarians we should play our part in addressing this epidemic.
 In particular we have an important role in ensuring that laws and policies are respectful of human rights and promote public health.

 On this website, you can read reports published by the Group, see examples of where we have raised issues about HIV and AIDS in Parliament and find out how to stay in touch with our work.